muxinc/mux-java/docs/PlaybackIdApi.md

 <a name="getAssetOrLivestreamId"></a>
 # **getAssetOrLivestreamId**
-> GetAssetOrLiveStreamIdResponse getAssetOrLivestreamId(PLAYBACK_ID)
+> GetAssetOrLiveStreamIdResponse getAssetOrLivestreamId(PLAYBACK_ID).execute();

 Retrieve an Asset or Live Stream ID

 Retrieves the Identifier of the Asset or Live Stream associated with the Playback ID.

 ### Example
 ```java